abdullahgarra/ThePhishermen/README.md

 chrome://extensions/
 ```
 6. Enable Developer mode in chrome browser.<br>
-7. Select "Load unpacked" and load the cloned folder.<br>
+7. Select "Load unpacked" and load the repository's folder.<br>
 8. We recommend to pin the extension.

 **Authorization with Google**